developmentseed/tipg/docs/src/advanced/customization.md

 ### SQL Functions

-`tipg` support SQL functional layers, and those need to be registered at application startup when we initialize the [Database connection](https://github.com/developmentseed/tipg/blob/2543707238a97a0527effff710a83f9bea66440f/tipg/db.py#L63-L65).
+`tipg` support SQL functional layers (see [Functions](/advanced/functions/)).

-The SQL functions won't be `hardcoded` within the database but stored in the [`pg_temp` schema](https://www.postgresql.org/docs/current/runtime-config-client.html).
-This configuration enables `functions version control` and also avoid needing `write` permission on the database.
+`Functions` will be either found by `tipg` at startup within the specified schemas or by registering them dynamically to the [`pg_temp`](https://www.postgresql.org/docs/current/runtime-config-client.html) schema when creating the [Database connection](https://github.com/developmentseed/tipg/blob/2543707238a97a0527effff710a83f9bea66440f/tipg/db.py#L63-L65).

-To `register` custom SQL functions, user can set `TIPG_CUSTOM_SQL_DIRECTORY` environment variable when using `tipg` demo application or set `user_sql_files` option when creating the database connection.
+To `register` custom SQL functions, user can set `TIPG_CUSTOM_SQL_DIRECTORY` environment variable when using `tipg` demo application or set `user_sql_files` option in [tipg.db.connect_to_db](https://github.com/developmentseed/tipg/blob/2543707238a97a0527effff710a83f9bea66440f/tipg/main.py#L90-L109).

 ```python
 from tipg.db import connect_to_db, register_collection_catalog